 Moonwalking with Einstein by Joshua Foer

 Moonwalking with Einstein is a book by Joshua Foer that looks at the modern revival of the 2,500 year old craft of memory.
-The book describes the journey of the author as he goes from a journalist who is writing an article about memory competitions, to a mental athlete, obsessed with the sport, who eventually wins the 2006 USA Memory Championship.
+(Edit: the techniques are even older than that.
+See Lynne Kelly’s Memory Craft) The book describes the journey of the author as he goes from a journalist who is writing an article about memory competitions, to a mental athlete, obsessed with the sport, who eventually wins the 2006 USA Memory Championship.

 The early part of the book covers stories that most mnemonists (and mnemonists-in-training) will be familiar with like Simonides, Shereshevsky, and how the brain structure of London taxi drivers is physically different from most other people.